-Deaf dogs usually spend more time in their training than other dogs So don’t too quickly assume that vibrating collars for dogs with hearing impairments are not working.
+Deaf dogs usually spend more time training than other dogs So don’t too quickly assume that vibrating collars for dogs with hearing impairments are not working.

-I recommend watching the video about training a deaf dog with vibrating collar:
+I recommend watching the video about training a deaf dog with a vibrating collar: